The Gospel in Transition – A Year of Weekly Reflections on Facing Climate Change, Finding Hope, and the Alchemy of Christian Community

 * * *

 The Gospel in Transition by David R. Weiss is a year of weekly reflections on facing climate change, finding hope, and the alchemy of Christian community.
-I’ll be launching a Patreon site soon to help fund my work in this area.
 Thanks for reading.

 “Beyond Ecological Security: Intimacy and Risk.
 Imago Deias a Theological Resource for a More Creative Encounter with the Earth,” David R. Weiss.
 Presented at The Wisconsin Institute, Ripon College, November 1, 1996